-With the development of cloud storage and file-sharing services, cloud drives can now achieve more helpful features like team collaboration, online file editing, and remote file uploading, which could only help you store and share files on clouds.
+With the development of cloud storage and file-sharing services, cloud drives can now achieve more helpful features like team collaboration, online file editing, and remote file uploading, which could only help you store and share files on the cloud.

-Similar to how to use Google Drive “Shared with me” and Dropbox “File requests”, Box also offers such file sharing and uploading function called File Request.
+Similar to how to use Google Drive "Shared with me" and Dropbox "File requests", Box also offers such a file-sharing and uploading function called File Request.
 By creating a File Request link of Box, you can:

 - Easily request files from both Box and non-Box users instead of adding them to the shared folder as collaborators.